Table of Contents

 True

 Return True when argument x is true, otherwise False.
-This is use in comparison operations or logical operations.
+This is used in comparison operations or logical operations.

 >>> 1==1